 The doctor who inserted the coil was excellent.
 She was reassuring, knew exactly what she was doing and was fast!
 I also had a lovely nurse holding my hand.
 (My ex went white as a sheet and had to leave the room, but that’s another story!)

 When the coil was inserted, they did catch a nerve which made me shake, but it was just strange, not at all painful.

 What Were My Symptoms After Getting The Coil?

 Right after I got the coil, I experienced a host of fairly unpleasant symptoms, including cramps, nausea and bleeding.
 The cramps were really bad – I wasn’t able to stand up straight for a couple of days and was beginning to seriously regret my decision.

 The nausea was also really annoying, and I was on anti-nausea medication so I could keep eating.
 If you’re getting this procedure, take three days off work after to recover – you don’t bounce back right away.

 Make sure you have a self-care space set up for when you get home.
 I’m talking blankets, snacks and painkillers!

 What About The Strings Of The Coil?

-When the coil is first inserted, the strings are much longer and may even hang out of the vagina.
+When the coil is first inserted, the strings are much longer and may even hang out of the vulva.
 Eventually, the strings will curl up around the cervix and will be well out of the way!
 However, if they’re feeling too long, you can book an appointment to get them trimmed.

 I’d also like to clarify that men claiming they can ‘feel the threads’ is a total myth!